 - You can replace the kettle chips with regular potato chips or even panko breadcrumbs.

-- Make Ahead: Make the casserole and skip the topping.
-Tightly wrap and store in the refrigerator for up to three days.
-When you are ready to bake simply add the topping and then follow the recipe instructions for baking.
+Yes!
+Make the casserole as instructed, but skip the topping.
+Tightly wrap with foil and store in the refrigerator for up to three days.
+When ready to bake simply add the topping and then follow the recipe instructions for baking.

 - Loaded BBQ Chicken Salad